Start a kiosk business by following these 9 steps:

 A kiosk business makes most of its revenue by selling either generic or niche products.
 Generic items aren’t necessarily useless, however.
 They simply have mass appeal.
 Some kiosks sell food instead of products.
 Others offer smartphone charging stations.
 Regardless, every kiosk business makes money by selling either a product or a service.
 Some kiosks can profit from advertisements, too.

-- Form a legal entity.
-Establishing a legal business entity prevents you from being personally liable if your kiosk business is sued.
+Establishing a legal business entity such as an LLC prevents you from being personally liable if your kiosk business is sued.
+There are many business structures to choose from including: Corporations, LLC's, and DBA's.

 State & Local Business Licensing Requirements